Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Introduction

-At this stage, Section~\ref{sec:pushforward-lp-bridge} reformulates the reduction in terms of the pushforward operator and establishes an abstract $L^p$ boundedness criterion under geometric control of the pushforward densities.
+Here $w_{\psi,f}$ and $w_{\phi,g}$ represent the pushforward densities associated with the data $f$ and $g$ in the level variable.
+In this effective layer, Section~\ref{sec:pushforward-lp-bridge} reformulates the reduction in terms of the pushforward operator and establishes an abstract \(L^p\)-boundedness criterion under geometric control of the pushforward densities.

-\paragraph{One-dimensional analytic module and sparse transfer.} The third component develops the one-dimensional analytic module for the hard truncation and formulates its sparse transfer to the truncated geometric operator.
-Section~\ref{sec:sparse-1d} organizes this step starting from the smoothed family
+\paragraph{One-dimensional analytic module and sparse transfer.} The next piece develops the one-dimensional analytic module for the hard truncation and formulates its sparse transfer to the truncated geometric operator.
+Section~\ref{sec:sparse-1d} organizes this step through the smoothed family